PHIL/THST 398 The Practice of Everyday life

 (3 units + 1 unit fieldwork)

-This course meets the Integrations level LMU core requirement in Interdisciplinary Connections and carries an Engaged Learning flag.
-It may also be used as an upper division elective in Psychology, Theology, or Catholic Studies.
+This course fulfills the faith and reason core requirement.
+This course may also be used as an upper division elective in Philosophy or Theology.

 SPAN 398/FNLT 398 Argentina: Culture, Language, and Literature